Happy Wife, Happy Life

 Find Cheaper Alternatives if Necessary

 As promised, figuring out how much to spend is the last step of how to find the perfect engagement ring.
+The cost should be a result of your design and desires, not the other way around.

 - Are there less expensive materials for the band and stone(s) that meet your needs?